qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 }
 ```

-We will be publishing examples in docs and our new API specification. *For more details, read the [Query API documentation](/documentation/concepts/query/)*
+We will be publishing examples in docs and our new API specification. *For more details, read the [Query API documentation] (/documentation/concepts/query/)*

 ## Native Hybrid Search Support
 Query API will also natively support **Hybrid Search**.
 Up to this point, you had to combine the results via `fusion` of `sparse` and `dense` vectors on your own.
 This is now sorted on the back-end, and you only have to configure them as basic parameters for Query API.